peoplepill id: kamala-harris

 Kamala Harris

-Vice presidential office portrait of Harris and her husband, Second Gentleman Doug Emhoff, in 2021
+Vice president Harris and her husband, Second Gentleman Doug Emhoff at the White House, May 2024

-Harris met her future husband, attorney Doug Emhoff, through a mutual friend who set up Harris and Emhoff on a blind date in 2013.
-Emhoff who was born in a Jewish family, was an entertainment lawyer who became partner-in-charge at Venable LLP's Los Angeles office.
-Harris and Emhoff were married on August 22, 2014, in Santa Barbara, California.
+Harris met her husband, attorney Doug Emhoff, through a mutual friend who set them up on a blind date in 2013.
+Emhoff, who was born in a Jewish family, was an entertainment lawyer who became partner-in-charge at Venable LLP's Los Angeles office.
+Harris and Emhoff married on August 22, 2014, in Santa Barbara, California.
 Harris is stepmother to Emhoff's two children, Cole and Ella, from his previous marriage to the film producer Kerstin Emhoff.
-As of August 2019, Harris and her husband had an estimated net worth of $5.8 million.
+As of August 2024, Harris and her husband had an estimated net worth of $8 million.

 Harris is a Baptist, holding membership of the Third Baptist Church of San Francisco, a congregation of the American Baptist Churches USA.
-She is a member of The Links.
+She is a member of The Links, an invitation-only social and service organization of prominent Black American women.
+Harris is a gun owner.

 Harris's sister, Maya, is a lawyer and MSNBC political analyst; her brother-in-law, Tony West, is general counsel of Uber and a former United States Department of Justice senior official.
 Her niece, Meena, is the founder of the Phenomenal Women Action Campaign and former head of strategy and leadership at Uber.